richgel999/lzham_codec/README.md

 learning how to implement optimal parsing (and you can see this if you study the progress I made in the early alphas on Google Code).</p>

 <p>Also, thanks to Igor Pavlov, the original creator of LZMA and 7zip, for advancing the start of the art in LZ compression.</p>

-<h3>Development History</h3>

-I wrote my first LZ codecs in the early 90's, first in 16-bit asm under DOS, then in C. I eventually reverse engineered PKZIP's Deflate, by studying PKWare's appnote.txt and single stepping through PKUNZIP in Borland's Turbo Debugger to fill in the missing bits.
-This was years before the Infozip project, so I was on my own.
-This eventually resulted in a really fast Deflate compatible codec that I developed before and after I went to work at Microsoft.
-They shipped this codec (part of Ensemble's "eslib") in Age of
-Empires 1/2, Halo Wars, Forza 2, Halo 3, and probably other stuff.
-I probably had the fastest Deflate compatible decompressor available specifically optimized for Xbox 360.

-Eventually, Microsoft laid us off, and they switched future titles to their higher ratio LZX codec.
-After leaving Microsoft I spent a year researching fast Huffman and arithmetic decoding techniques for a new codec that could beat LZX.

-I eventually wrote LZHAM at home after starting at Valve, in bits and pieces as time permitted.
-I knew I couldn't afford to do much arithmetic decoding, because I was targeting the codec for the Xbox 360's custom PPC CPU which had a slow non-pipelined integer multiplier unit.
-So I knew most of the decoded symbols had to be Huffman coded.
-The entropy coders were first, followed by the match accelerator, then a flexible parser, then a near-optimal parser (first just using plain Dijkstra's algorithm and greatly optimizing/simplifying that).
-I refined this framework over a couple weeks to compete against LZX, then LZMA.

-Competing against LZMA using mostly Huffman coding was a surprisingly difficult task.
-I tuned every aspect of the models and entropy coders to have the highest compression gain without sacrificing too much decompression throughput, which involved a lot of experimentation, coding instrumentation, and statistical analysis.
-It was like manually path finding through a multidimensional maze.
-I tried a number of coding techniques which just were not competitive against LZMA, or were just too slow or not easily scalable to multiple threads.

-Eventually, I refactored the codec and released the first alpha on Google Code in 2009, then continued on with the alphas for 7-8 more alpha releases.
-I optimized the parser by moving away from plain Dijkstra, added an "extreme" parsing mode which can exploit locally suboptimal LZ decisions if they result in a better overall ratio, added a zlib-like API, and wrote examples. v1.0 was released in Jan.
-2013 after spending another few weeks further profiling and optimizing the codec to run well on mobile CPU's.

-I have a ROLZ variant of LZHAM, which achieves significantly better ratios but decompresses at roughly half the speed (and requires a lot more memory).
-Unfortunately, the resulting codec is extremely complex and I'm not convinced it's the right answer.

-I also have also integrated LZHAM directly into 7zip GUI and command line, mostly to verify and test LZHAM's streaming interface.
-If anyone is interested I can finish up the 7zip LZHAM changes and release them somehow.